 Our commitment to provide extraordinary caring to every person, every time is receiving international attention, demonstrating Niagara Health’s leadership in creating positive change in quality and safety.

 We received international recognition by Accreditation Canada and the Health Standards Organization for 19 Leading Practices following a rigorous evaluation process.
 These practices are people- centred, safe and efficient, and healthcare institutions around the world can look to our practices to make improvements in quality, safety and the care experience.

 Providing high-quality, safe care is the No. 1 priority of Niagara Health, and we’re very proud to share this summary of our Leading Practices.

-Be Kind, a respectful workplace strategy to promote a safe, respectful, caring and inclusive environment
+Be Kind, a respectful workplace strategy to promote a safe, caring and inclusive environment.

-Integrated Comprehensive Care (ICC) Program for Chronic Obstructive Pulmonary Disease and Congestive Heart Failure wraps care around the patient 24x7 by fully integrating the hospital and home care team.
+Integrated Comprehensive Care (ICC) Program for Chronic Obstructive Pulmonary Disease and Congestive Heart Failure wraps care around the patient 24x7 by fully integrating the hospital and home-care teams.